furkandawn/mini-atari/README.md

-This project is a game console built on the STM32F030R8T6 microcontroller.
  It includes:

-    ➤A menu system with joystick navigation
+    ➤Menu systems with joystick navigation
+    ➤Snake, Tetris, Pong game.
+(Currently working on other two.)
-    ➤A working Snake game (only 1 game for now) ➤Modular code design with future games planned ➤Score and level system
+    ➤Modular code design with future games planned ➤Score and level system
-    ➤Various types of menus
+    ➤Leaderboard System stored in flash

 What I Learned/am learning ->